linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Equity Analysis in a Complex Market.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/cfb463a1-2282-4dad-842c-22b6b264a8a9/ab2ef4279528174e8e996f1725086c9b21e712bc6dde349e2e8ed0e32c1df072.jpg)
 Figure 1 Return Effects Form a Tangled Web

-$\mathrm{P / E}$ , say.
+$\mathrm{P /E}$ , say.
 But a number of related variables may be affecting returns.
-As we have noted, small-cap stocks and banking and utility industry stocks tend to have low  $\mathrm{P / Es}$ .
-A univariate regression of return on low  $\mathrm{P / E}$  will capture, along with the effect of  $\mathrm{P / E}$ , a great deal of noise related to firm size, industry affiliation, and other variables.
+As we have noted, small-cap stocks and banking and utility industry stocks tend to have low  $\mathrm{P /Es}$ .
+A univariate regression of return on low  $\mathrm{P /E}$  will capture, along with the effect of  $\mathrm{P /E}$ , a great deal of noise related to firm size, industry affiliation, and other variables.

 Simultaneous analysis of all relevant variables via multivariate regression takes into account and adjusts for such interrelationships.
 The result is the return to each variable separately, controlling for all related variables.
-A multivariate analysis for low  $\mathrm{P / E}$ , for example, will provide a measure of the excess return to a portfolio that is market-like in all respects except for having a lower-than-average  $\mathrm{P / E}$  ratio.
+A multivariate analysis for low  $\mathrm{P /E}$ , for example, will provide a measure of the excess return to a portfolio that is market-like in all respects except for having a lower-than-average  $\mathrm{P /E}$  ratio.
 Disentangled returns are pure returns.

 # Noise Reduction